Proposed second Scottish independence referendum: 2019 UK general election

 The 2019 general election resulted in a majority parliament for the Conservatives led by Johnson.
 The SNP held the position of the third-largest party in the House of Commons, gaining 13 seats from the previous election to a total of 48.
 The policies of the SNP included a second referendum on Scottish independence next year as well as one on Brexit, removing Trident, and devolution across issues such as employment law, drug policy, and migration.

-The SNP garnered 45% of the popular vote in Scotland, an 8% gain from the 2017 UK general election.
+The SNP garnered 45% of the popular vote in Scotland, an 8 percentage point gain from the 2017 UK general election.

 Sturgeon said after the election that "it couldn't really be any clearer from the results of this election that Scotland doesn't want a Boris Johnson government, it doesn't want to leave the European Union, and it wants to be able to determine its own future, whatever that future turns out to be."
 This was in response to the Scottish Conservatives campaign, that, according to Sturgeon, focused solely on opposing a second referendum on Scottish Independence.
 Given Johnson's opposition to a second referendum, Sturgeon stated the Scottish Government could pursue a legal course of action to try to give the Scottish Parliament the power to call a referendum.